CamdenFlannagan/WaveTableSynth/README.txt

 -------------------------------------
 Installation:

+Extract the contents of "WaveTableSynth.zip".
+It has everything you need

 Make sure that the file "WaveTableSynth.nds" and the folder "sfz" are on the same level of your drive